jacksonbarreto/Higher-Education-Institutions-in-the-United-States-of-America-Dataset/README.md

 # Higher Education Institutions in the United States of America Dataset

 This repository contains a dataset of higher education institutions in the United States of America.
-This dataset was compiled in response to a cybersecurity investigation of American higher education institutions' websites [1].
+This dataset was compiled in response to a cybersecurity research of American higher education institutions' websites [1].
 The data is being made publicly available to promote open science principles [2].

 ## Data